kulbir-ahluwalia/RWA3_Developing_project_structure_using_OOP/README.md

 Output of the program is :-

-#for displaying image in GitHub
+//For displaying image in GitHub
 <img src="output.png" class="img-responsive" alt=""> </div>

+//For displaying image using Doxygen
 ![Output of the program](/home/kulbir/Desktop/RWA3-Group5/output.png)